carelvwyk/bitgo-docs/index.html.md

-fee | Number | Amount in Satoshis paid to the miners for this transaction pending | Boolean | Set to true if the transaction has not yet been confirmed on the blockchain instant | Boolean | Set to true if this transaction was sent using BitGo instant instantId | String | The identifier for the instant transaction to be used to reference / obtain the guarantee from BitGo sequenceId | String | The sequenceId (unique custom data provided when the transaction was sent) comment | String | The comment as set on the transaction
+fee | Number | Amount in Satoshis paid to the miners for this transaction pending | Boolean | Set to true if the transaction has not yet been confirmed on the blockchain instant | Boolean | Set to true if this transaction was sent using BitGo instant instantId | string | The identifier for the instant transaction to be used to reference / obtain the guarantee from BitGo sequenceId | string | The sequenceId (unique custom data provided when the transaction was sent) comment | string | The comment as set on the transaction

 ### Errors
 Response | Description